ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

           }

   DFP
-    DFP (Data Facility Product) segment information.

-    Contains dynamic key\-value pairs related to data management such as MGMTCLAS, STORCLAS, DATACLAS, etc.

-    The exact keys present depend on the DFP configuration.
+    DFP (Data Facility Product) segment information for user and group profiles.
+Contains dynamic key\-value pairs related to data management such as :literal:`MGMTCLAS`\ , :literal:`STORCLAS`\ , :literal:`DATACLAS`\ , etc. The exact keys present depend on the DFP configuration in RACF.
 Only returned when :literal:`dfp` is included in the :emphasis:`segments` parameter.

-    | **returned**: when dfp segment is requested
+    | **returned**: when segments specifies dfp
     | **type**: dict
     | **sample**: